GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77manage.rst

-    stand for the following: (0) Img files with no constraint code, returns data at all points, (1) Img file with constraints coded, return data at all points, (2) Img file with constraints coded, return data only at constrained points and NaN elsewhere, `and (3) <and.html>`_ Img file with constraints coded, return 1 at constraints and 0 elsewhere.
+    stand for the following: (0) Img files with no constraint code, returns data at all points, (1) Img file with constraints coded, return data at all points, (2) Img file with constraints coded, return data only at constrained points and NaN elsewhere, and (3) Img file with constraints coded, return 1 at constraints and 0 elsewhere.

     **n** Append filename of a two-column table with the first column holding the record number (0 to nrows - 1) and the second column